 At the eco-friendly Ballykeefe Distillery, you’ll see a real working farm in action, as well as the steps that are taken to keep this operation running, the only on-farm distillery in Ireland.

-When The Ballykeefe Experience Tour is up and running again, you’ll learn about the origins of Irish whiskey and see the whiskey distilling process, from the mill house to the brewhouse, as well as the farm’s on-site bottling plant.
+On the Ballykeefe Experience Tour, you’ll learn about the origins of Irish whiskey and see the whiskey distilling process, from the mill house to the brewhouse, as well as the farm’s on-site bottling plant.

 At the Burren Distillers facility located in the heart of this beautiful region of Ireland, you’ll discover that whiskey-making has been a part of this area for a very long time.